 What inspires your persona to take action?
 Is he motivated more by fear or growth?
 Achievement or power?
 Use the slider module to shift the ‘virtual percentages’ for each category.

 What are your users’ favorite or most used brands?
 Display their logos in this section.
-Some of these featured brands may turn into or already be your competitors!
-You can find brand images at Brands of the World.
-Once you have found the brand you are looking for, download the image onto your computer.
-Next, find the image button on the toolbar located to the left and upload the image.
-Finally, resize the image to fit it into the section on our template while continuing to add other brand images.
-If you’re looking to fit more brands on the page, you can list the company names rather than displaying their images.
+Some of these featured brands may turn into, or already be, your competitors!
+You can find brand images at Brands of the World to upload into the persona.
+If you’re looking to fit more brands on the page, you can list the company names rather than display their images.

 Traditional Ads: television, radio, print, billboards, etc.